paulttt/SARS-CoV-2/README.md

 - launch in 2 weeks
 - not sure if collected data is freely available

-2) from South Korea ??
+2) Learning from South Korea ??

 ### Reference